Programs & Training

 By LGMA Staff December 14, 2024

-CAO Connect Lunch Series November 14, 2025 12 – 1:00 p.m.
-Registration Eligibility Requirements: You must be a CAO or board/council-appointed Deputy CAO for a local government organization in order to register for this complimentary lunch series.
+CAO Connect Lunch Series 2026 dates to be confirmed 12 – 1:00 p.m.
+2026 registration now open Registration Eligibility Requirements: You must be a CAO or board/council-appointed Deputy CAO for a local government organization in order to register for this complimentary lunch series.
 A complimentary LGMA-hosted lunch hour discussion is being offered to CAOs who want an informal space to connect with peers and gain support and advice for the challenges faced on a day-to-day basis.
 This virtual opportunity is inspired by the historical efforts of local government leaders who have sought to create informal opportunities for CAOs, by CAOs.
 Bring your own lunch and take advantage of the wisdom of your peers while you strengthen your professional networks in a safe, supportive environment.
 The CAO Advisory Committee, with the support of the LGMA, has identified the need to build on previous efforts by local government leaders to strengthen informal networking opportunities for CAOs by hosting a virtual space for CAOs to connect with their peers and engage in collaborative problem-solving.
 The CAO Advisory Committee and the LGMA acknowledges the incredible work that has been done by past leaders to hold space for these important gatherings and recognizes that this work would not be possible without such a solid foundation upon which to build.
 The Committee noted CAOs are faced with significant challenges and mounting stressors and would benefit from a virtually accessible peer discussion network.
 The accessibility and technological familiarity gleaned over the past year affords CAOs the opportunity to connect with their peers for informal discussion without travel constraints or significant commitment.
 Submit your suggested discussion topics, questions, or challenging scenarios in advance on the CAO Lunch Hour Connect Series form .
 Complimentary registration is online for all sessions, for CAOs or board/council-appointed Deputy CAOs.
 Attend one or all with one registration.
-Registration will close 48 hours prior to the scheduled lunch series date.
+Registration will close 5 days prior to the scheduled lunch series date.
 For more information contact Candace Witkowskyj, Executive Director at cwitkowskyj@lgma.ca